DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Experimental Design and Results

 \subsection{Baseline Models}

 To provide a thorough evaluation, we incorporate both dynamic and static baselines.
-TrustGuard\cite{wang2024trustguard}, represents the current state of the art dynamic model allows for a direct, fair comparison on identical datasets.
-Meanwhile, the static models Guardian\cite{li2020guardian} and GATrust\cite{gao2020gatrust} which overlook temporal dynamics, serve as control reference points.
+TrustGuard~\cite{wang2024trustguard}, representing the current state-of-the-art dynamic model, allows for a direct comparison on our temporal datasets.
+For reference, we also include leading static models, Guardian~\cite{li2020guardian} and GATrust~\cite{gao2020gatrust}, which overlook temporal dynamics.
 DGTEN's consistent outperformance of both model types highlights the advantages of incorporating dynamic trust elements and reveals the limitations of methods that disregard time-based factors.
+To further contextualize our model's performance, DGTEN is also evaluated against a suite of influential static baselines from the trust evaluation literature: TrustGNN\cite{huo2023trustgnn}, NeuralWalk\cite{liu2019neuralwalk}, OpenWalk\cite{liu2017opinionwalk}, Matri\cite{yao2013matri}, AssessTrust \cite{liu2014assessment}, and MoleTrust~\cite{massa2005controversial}.